 I first got involved in Scouting when my older son, now in medical school, joined our Cub pack in second grade.
 His involvement drew me in and I volunteered to serve as a den leader shortly thereafter.
-My younger son is now in college, so I no longer have any active youth members in the family.
+My younger son is graduating from college, so I no longer have any active youth members in the family.

 I’ve held several positions including troop committee chair, district committee member, district training chair, Cub Scout and Boy Scout Roundtable staff, Camporee staff, Cubmaster, Assistant Cubmaster, Den Leader, and Webelos Den Leader.
-I’m the recipient of training awards (knots) for Den Leader, Webelos Leader, Cubmaster, Cub Scouter, Scouter (District Committee and Roundtable), as well as the District Award of Merit and the William D. Boyce Award.
+I’m the recipient of training awards (knots) for Den Leader, Webelos Leader, Cubmaster, Cub Scouter, Scouter (District Committee and Roundtable), as well as the District Award of Merit, the Amateur Radio Service to Scouting Award (one of the Community Organization Awards), and the William D. Boyce Award.

-I’m also the founder and trustee of an amateur radio club (WB8BSA) for Scouts and Scouters in our council and have organized numerous special event and Jamboree On the Air amateur radio stations allowing hundreds of Scouts to learn about the fascinating hobby and talk with their fellow Scouts around the world.
+I’m also the founder and trustee of an amateur radio club (WB8BSA) for Scouts and Scouters in our council.
+Through the club, we have organized numerous special event and Jamboree On the Air amateur radio stations allowing hundreds of Scouts to learn about the fascinating hobby and talk with their fellow Scouts around the world.
 I serve as a merit badge counselor for several badges including Radio, Electronics, Photography, Moviemaking, Family Life and Music.

 One of my most memorable experiences in Scouting was completing Wood Badge for the 21st Century.
 Through Wood Badge, I not only learned a tremendous amount about leadership but have made many friends, including my fellow Bobwhites, who have helped me learn more about Scouting and youth in the years since, and to cope with the challenges and rejoice in the triumphs of serving our youth.
 I also enjoy interacting with the Scouts and fellow adult Arrowmen as a Brotherhood member of the Order of the Arrow Noquet Lodge 29.

-Even though I’ve been active in Scouting leadership for over a decade, I still consider myself a relative newcomer when compared with some of the experienced Scouters who I am honored to associate with.
+Even though I’ve been active in Scouting leadership for close to two decades, I still feel that I can learn a lot from the experienced Scouters who I am honored to associate with.